JuliaGuanzon/loan_qualifier_application/loan_qualifier_information/README.md

 ```

-The run function runs the application for saving_qualifying_loans, as seen below.
+The run function runs the application to narrow down the qualifying loans and returns the information as saving_qualifying_loans, as seen below.

 ![run_function](https://user-images.githubusercontent.com/84649228/125153673-48aaae80-e10a-11eb-9a08-e7502b2033c0.PNG)

-The saving_qualifying_loans function allow for the saving of the qualifying loan list file.
+The saving_qualifying_loans function allows for the saving of the qualifying loan list file.
 It prompts the user to either save the file or to decline saving the loan list.

 ![save_qualifying_loans](https://user-images.githubusercontent.com/84649228/125153674-4b0d0880-e10a-11eb-9616-89be136651ac.PNG)